akka/akka-http/docs/src/main/paradox/scala/http/routing-dsl/routes.md

 Route 3 can therefore be seen as a "catch-all" route that only kicks in, if routes chained into preceding positions reject.
 This mechanism can make complex filtering logic quite easy to implement: simply put the most specific cases up front and the most general cases in the back.

+## Sealing a Route

+As described in @ref[Rejections](rejections.md#rejections-scala) and @ref[Exception Handling](exception-handling.md#exception-handling-scala),
+there are generally two ways to handle rejections and exceptions.

+ * Bring rejection/exception handlers into implicit scope at the top-level
+ * Supply handlers as arguments to @ref[handleRejections](directives/execution-directives/handleRejections.md#handlerejections) and @ref[handleExceptions](directives/execution-directives/handleExceptions.md#handleexceptions) directives

+In the first case your handlers will be "sealed", (which means that it will receive the default handler as a fallback for all cases your handler doesn't handle itself) and used for all rejections/exceptions that are not handled within the route structure itself.